SilverTongue1729/C-CPP-Snippets/README.md

 To add your own snippets or modify existing snippets do this

 To add a snippet:
-In the .cson file, first type "'.source.cpp':", (use .c if you want exclusively for c).
+In the .cson file, first type '.source.cpp': , (use .c if you want exclusively for c).
- Then type the name/heading you want for your snippet "'while loop':".
+ Then type the name/heading you want for your snippet 'while loop':
- Now in the next line type the 'prefix' (the key word seeing which the editor will suggest an autocomplete) type "'prefix': 'while'".
+ Now in the next line type the 'prefix' (the key word seeing which the editor will suggest an autocomplete) type 'prefix': 'while'
- Now type the 'body' (what you want the editor to write), for example "'body': 'while (){\n}'".
- This is will make the editor insert:
+ Now type the 'body' (what you want the editor to write), for example 'body': 'while (){\n}' This is will make the editor insert:

 while (){

 }

-With your cursor after the final brace
+With your cursor after the final brace (there isn't an empty line between the braces)

-If you had put "'body': 'while ($1){\n}'".
+If you had put 'body': 'while ($1){\n}'
  This is will make the editor insert:

 while (){

 }

 With your cursor between the () of the while

-Instead, if you had put ''body': 'while (${1:i}==42){\n}'" the editor will insert:
+Instead, if you had put 'body': 'while (${1:i}==42){\n}' the editor will insert:

 while (i==42){